ohjay/cse152/pages/advice.md

 - This class is what you make of it.
 You are not forced to do anything, but you have the option to do everything.
 - There is one way to learn, and one way to master.
 To **iterate** is to learn; to **teach** is to master.
 - Don't look things up and don't ask for help until you've really thought about it for yourself.
 You can't just take everyone else's thoughts; they will not always be available so it's not worth it in the long run.
+- have both slides (short, for presentation) and notes (comprehensive, for reading) and schedule for posting ("I am going to post these before section; please read them.
+It will provide an overview of the topics we're going to cover") as the best way to learn is to read beforehand, process it, and then process it again during lecture/section.
+One needs a two-step process, even if it's just a warmup and a description and an exercise.
+One needs a "beforehand"

 ### Life
 - Keep trying and eventually you'll stumble onto something.
 But you have to try, have to think, have to _do_ something and give yourself that chance to stumble onto something.